CrypticT1tan/roshambo/README.md

 To build the executable file, use the terminal to go into the same directory as the main.py file and run the command below:

+Open up the dist file to find an executable file with your desired name, and open it.

+To deactivate the virtual environment, just type "deactivate" into the console/terminal.

 ## USAGE 🔧